vdurmont/vdmail/DOCUMENTATION.md

 ### Get a user's contacts

 This method requires authentication.
-The contacts are the previous recipients of this user (people who he sent email to).
+The contacts are the previous recipients of this user (people who he sent emails to).

 ```
 curl  -H "Authorization: Token <YOUR_TOKEN>" \